 Lithuania to close border to foreigners

-Lithuania will close its borders to nearly all foreigners from midnight on Monday in a bid to stop the spread of the coronavirus, the government said on Saturday.
+Lithuania will close its borders to nearly all foreigners from early on Monday in a bid to stop the spread of the coronavirus, the government said on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)